SeniorEXFall2025/stem_mobile_app/README.md

 </p>

 **Create Event Demo:**
-This demonstrates the mentor/admin event creation flow.
+This demonstrates the mentor event creation flow.
-After creating an event, it immediately appears on the map and feed as shown in the result preview.
+After creating an event, it appears immediately on the map and feed, as shown in the result preview.

 # Settings